 District 2 covers neighborhoods in the north of the city including the Presidio, the Marina, Cow Hollow, Pacific Heights, Presidio Heights, and portions of the Western Addition and North of the Panhandle.

 Currently, residents can file an appealย if the city plans to remove a tree.
-This new legislation would take that right to appeal away.
+This new legislation would take that right to appeal away for hazardous trees.
 Itย would also allow developers and homeowners doing renovations to pay a $2,590 tree-planting fee to the city, instead of planting a tree outside their property themselves.ย

 Other city residents disagree.
 Eight hundred have signed an opposition petition and dozens have sent letters to the city.
 They see the appeals process as creating an โopportunity for accountability and discussion,โ one advocate said.